Twentysix26/Red-Docs/red/red_cog_dota.md

 Dota 2 api requires a key to get data from it.
 You can [**get one here**](http://steamcommunity.com/dev/apikey)

-When you got your key, you need to set an ENV variable named `DOTA2_API_KEY` with your key.
+When you got your key, you need to set it using a `[p]dota setkey` command.
+It **only** works in PM, don't use it in a public channel.

+Example: `[p]dota setkey 8213fsdf2dsf2fs`

+*Optional:* You can use an ENV variable named `DOTA2_API_KEY` to store your key.
 That is done to prevent key storage in text-based files and accidential deletions.
 [*If you don't know how to set ENV variable, follow this guide*](https://github.com/orels1/docs/blob/master/Misc/setting-env-variables.md )

 ### Loading your cog